-Apple's iPhone is the world's most famous smartphone, but there are many reasons Android takes 57 percent of the U.S. market and as much as 80 percent in other countries.
+Apple's iPhone 6s and 6s Plus phones generate a lot of press, but there are many reasons why 82.8 percent of all new smartphones sold run Android.
 Apple provides a completely catered, top-down experience in which it dictates exactly which apps you can run and which features your phone can have.
-But Android takes off the training wheels and lets consumers have a swath of hardware and software to choose from, along with access to key technologies, such as NFC pairing and haptic feedback, that Apple doesn't think its users are ready for.
+Android takes off the training wheels and lets consumers have a swath of hardware and software to choose from, along with access to key technologies, such as NFC pairing and 4K screens that Apple doesn't think its users are ready for.

 Here are 10 reasons Android beats the iPhone.